-Supreme Court blocks Ross questioning in census suit
+U.S. top court blocks questioning of Ross in census suit

 Conservative Justices Neil Gorsuch and Clarence Thomas said they would have issued a complete stay.

 The court gave the government until Oct.
 29 to appeal all of Furman’s orders.
+Ross’ deposition remains on hold until at least then.

 Furman had said that Ross, whose department oversees the U.S. Census Bureau, must be questioned because his “intent and credibility are directly at issue” in the lawsuit.

+The issue tests the justices’ views, including those of Trump’s new appointee, Brett Kavanaugh, on how much deference courts should give to a president’s Cabinet members and other high-level administration officials.

+The Trump administration has defended the citizenship question, saying the government needed the data to enforce a voting rights law as it relates to minority voters.

-Critics of the citizenship question have said it will deter people in immigrant communities from participating in the census, disproportionately affecting Democratic-leaning states by undercounting the number of residents.
+Critics have said the question will deter people in immigrant communities from participating in the census, disproportionately affecting Democratic-leaning states by undercounting the number of residents.

+Amy Spitalnick, a spokeswoman for New York Attorney General Barbara Underwood, who is among the state officials suing the administration, welcomed the court’s decision to allow complete discovery in the case with the exception of Ross’ deposition.

+“We’ll get to the bottom of how the decision to demand citizenship status was made, as we continue our case to ensure a full and fair census,” she said in a statement.

+The lawsuit, spearheaded by state and local Democratic officials, was filed in April in federal court in New York.
+It is consolidated with another suit by several immigrant rights groups accusing the government of discrimination against non-white immigrants in violation of the Constitution’s guarantee of equal protection under the law.

+Furman said Ross’ credibility was at issue because there was doubt about his public statements that the Justice Department initiated the request to include the citizenship question and that he was not aware of any discussions with the White House about it.

-Reporting by Andrew Chung; Editing by Sandra Maler and Peter Cooney
+Reporting by Andrew Chung; Additional reporting by Lawrence Hurley and Will Dunham; Editing by Sandra Maler and Peter Cooney